Trader Joe’s Senior Housing Project

 See the following references for more information:

-A Zoning Worksheet has been opened by the developer on the Oakland Planning Department website.
+• A Zoning Worksheet has been opened by the developer on the Oakland Planning Department website.
 The link takes you to details of the Trader Joe’s project.
-Click the ‘Record Info’ tab, then ‘Attachments’, to see the attached documents, which provide more detail.
+On the first page, click the circle that says “Check Permit Status”.